marekzelinka/fso-part12/README.md

 - `docker container rm hopeful_clarke` - removes the container

-- `docker container run -it --name hello-node node:20 bash` - creates a container named `hello-node` with image `node:20`, with node preinstalled
 - `docker start hopeful_clarke` - starts a stoped container
   - `docker start -i hopeful_clarke` - starts container in interactive mode

 - `docker kill hopeful_clarke` - stops a container by **name**
   - `docker kill 3c` - you can use the **id**

 - `docker commit hopeful_clarke hello-node-world` - creates a new image named `hello-node-world` based on `hopeful-clarke` container, with all the changes we have made

 - `docker image pull hello-world` - download the latest version of the image
   - `docker image ls` - lists images
   - `docker image rm fs-hello-world` - deletes an image

 - `docker container cp ./index.js hello-node:/usr/src/app/index.js` - copy file from own machine to the container